cs107-anonymous-cats/cs107-FinalProject/docs/documentation.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Feedback
-More specifically,
-a) in the background section, it will be helpful to add some information about computational graphs and how they are used in AD.

-Implemented feedback: We included an explanation for the application of computational graphs in automatic differentiation, as well as embedded images for the chain rule and an example computational graph.

-b) In "how to use" I would add some information about how this package can be downloaded/installed, and some more detailed demo examples of you creating some scalar/vector functions, and getting their values and derivatives.

-Implemented feedback: We explained how to install the package, import the package, and gave an example of the use case for forward mode (a scalar and vector function).

-c) In implementation details, I would consider some of the elementary functions that you would add (like __add__, sin, __mul__, etc.), and have either a short description for all of them, or some basic pseudocode for one or two of them.

-Implemented feedback: We provided examples of specific elementary functions, how we would implement dual numbers, and then some pseudocode for it.